Mountainous Republic of the Northern Caucasus: Subsequent Developments

+In February–March 1920, the 11th Red Army arrived in the region and, together with the Muslim clergy, drove Denikin's forces from the Terek region and Dagestan, also liquidating the North Caucasian Emirate in the process.
+However, in an effort to avoid provoking further tensions with Usun-Khadzhi, the Bolsheviks offered him the position of mufti of the North Caucasus.
+He died shortly afterward.
+The Bolsheviks also succeeded in taking control of the Dagestan Defence Council from within.
+They initially retained Ali-Khadzhi Akushinskii in the government to avoid open conflict, but forced Gotsinskii into exile in the borderlands with Georgia.
+He continued to resist the Bolsheviks before being captured and executed in 1925.

+Acknowledging the legacy of the unity projects that had emerged in the North Caucasus during the Civil War, the Bolsheviks initially established the Mountain Autonomous Soviet Socialist Republic in 1921, encompassing the entire North Caucasus except Dagestan.
+Moreover, for at least a short period, the Bolsheviks genuinely upheld freedom of religion in the North Caucasus.

+International relations

 During the Brest-Litovsk negotiations, an effort was made to dispatch delegates to represent the Republic under Ottoman supervision.
 However, the Ottomans later declined this association due to an unfavorable response from the Bolsheviks.
 On 30 May 1918, the Bolshevik government issued a diplomatic note declaring their non-recognition of the MRNC.
 In March 1919, a delegation led by Tapa Tchermoeff and Ibrahim Bey Gaydarov went to Paris to participate in the Treaty of Versailles and sought international recognition of the Republic's independence.

+The Republic received support from Said Shamil, the grandson of Imam Shamil, and gained international recognition from various countries, namely the Central Powers (Austria-Hungary, Germany, the Ottoman Empire and Bulgaria), Ukraine, Georgia, Armenia, Azerbaijan, the Kuban People's Republic, and the United Kingdom.
+The latter, however, would later form an alliance with Russian general Anton Denikin and make efforts to reinstate Tsarist rule in the region.

+Army

 The Dagestan cavalry regiments, units within the Caucasian Native Cavalry Division, pledged their allegiance to the Mountainous Republic and Ottoman pashas of Circassian descent arrived with their forces to provide assistance.
 An army was formed and participated in confrontations against General Anton Denikin's Volunteer Army.
-With backing from the North Caucasus Army, led by Yusuf Izzet Pasha, the Caucasus region was captured from Soviet Russia.
+With backing from the North Caucasus Army, led by Yusuf Izzet Pasha, the Caucasus region was captured from Soviet Russia in the Dagestan Campaign in 1918.

-Following the conclusion of World War I and the withdrawal of Turkish troops, the Mountain government underwent reorganization.
-In late 1918, Pshemaho Kotsev was confirmed as leader of the coalition cabinet in the Mountain Congress held in Temir-Khan-Shura.
-Hostilities ended in January 1920 with Denikin's army defeat by the 11th Red Army.
-In January 1921, the Red Army occupied the Mountain Republic and established the Soviet Mountain Republic within the Russian Soviet Federative Socialist Republic.